aroy314/MLWorkshop/README.md

 # MLWorkshop
-Global Azure Bootcamp workshop about Machine Learning and Azure ML Studio, inspired from the [Microsoft Imagine Workshops](https://github.com/MSFTImagine/computerscience/tree/master/Workshop)
+Welcome to the Global Azure Bootcamp workshop about Machine Learning and Azure ML Studio, inspired from the [Microsoft Imagine Workshops](https://github.com/MSFTImagine/computerscience/tree/master/Workshop)

 ## Objectives
 In this hands-on lab, you will learn how to: